Sunday of Week 6 of Easter (Year B)

 Love and commandments

-The love that Jesus speaks about is very different from the love of the pop songs on MTV, or much of the love on TV and the movies.
+The love that Jesus speaks about is very different from the love sung about in songs in music videos, or much (most?) of the love on TV and the movies.
 Sometimes when we love, we will be very happy.
 But sometimes loving the poor, the sick, the criminal will not be very easy.
-If we have to look after a relative who is close to dying, it can be a very painful experience, especially if that patient is difficult or unresponsive to our attentions.
+If we have to look after a relative who is close to dying, it can be a very painful experience, especially if that person is difficult or unresponsive to our attentions.
 But that is love.

 Love is not a question of keeping rules and commandments.
 Love is a way of life.
 It is an internal attitude which influences every single thing we do and say and think.

 The love of a Christian needs to be unconditional.
 Sometimes people will love us back; sometimes they will not.
 Sometimes, even though we want to love people, they may reject us.
 If they do reject us, we need not necessarily think that we have done wrong.
 When people cannot return genuine love, it is they who have the problem.
-Sad to say, not everyone is capable of loving.
 All the more reason why we need to reach out to them.
 People often learn to love by being loved.